Fyzel/FlickrRemovePhotosFromSet/README.md

 # FlickrRemovePhotosFromSet

+This is a command line utility to remove photos that are in one photoset from another.

 Example batch file to remove photos from the *Auto Upload* photoset that appear in the given photoset ID.

 ```Batchfile